26 Best Things to Do in Bainbridge Island WA 2026

 The distance between Tacoma and Bainbridge Island is 61 miles or 98 km.
 A car ride takes an hour and is the best way to cover this distance.

-Buses from Tacoma To Bainbridge Island ferry station take around 2 hours to cover one trip.
+Buses from Tacoma to the Bainbridge Island ferry station take around 2 hours to cover one trip.
 The cost of each trip is 10 USD.

 King Street Station is the nearest railway station to Bainbridge.
-There are seven stops between Tacoma and King Street Station, which takes 4 hours for one trip.
+There are 7 stops between Tacoma and King Street Station, and the trip takes 4 hours.
 Ticket prices start from 11 USD.

 Port Angeles To Bainbridge Island

-Buses are the easiest and cheapest transport from Port Angeles to the ferry station near Bainbridge Island.
-The two regions are located at a distance of 73 miles, bus tickets start from 1 USD, and the trip duration is 2 hours.
+Buses are the easiest and cheapest way to get to the ferry terminal near Bainbridge Island from Port Angeles.
+The two regions are 73 miles apart, and bus tickets start from 1 USD.
+The trip takes 2 hours.

 Bainbridge Island To Port Townsend

 The distance between Bainbridge Island and Port Townsend is 46.5 miles.
-By road is the only option to reach Bainbridge ferry station.
-Buses take around 2 hours for one trip, and the average ticket cost is 4 USD.
-Trip duration gets shortened to 1 hour and 9 minutes when traveling by car.
+The only option to reach the Bainbridge ferry station is by road.
+A one-way bus trip takes about 2 hours, and the average ticket costs 4 USD.
+Traveling by car shortens the trip to 1 hour and 9 minutes.

 Gig Harbor To Bainbridge Island

-Four bus routes cover the 50-mile distance between Gig Harbor And Bainbridge Island.
-These are bus no. 100 from Borgen Blvd & 51st Ave, bus no one from TCC TC – Zone K, bus 594, and bus no 120.
+Four bus routes cover the 50-mile distance between Gig Harbor and Bainbridge Island.
+These are the bus no. 100 from Borgen Blvd & 51st Ave, bus no. 1 from TCC TC – Zone K, bus 594, and bus no 120.
 The trip takes 3 hours and will take you near the ferry station to board the ferry to Bainbridge Island.

-Seattle, Washington to Bainbridge Island car will take 57 min and 10 mi journey via WA-305.
+Seattle, Washington to Bainbridge Island by car will take 57 minutes and 10 10-mile journey via WA-305.

 About Bainbridge Island

-Bainbridge Island is in Kitsap County of Western Washington state.
-Lieutenant Charles Wilkes named the island after Commodore William Bainbridge (1812 war hero).
-Surrounded by saltwater, this city is full of vibrant culture and famous for its natural beauty and rusty character.
+Bainbridge Island is in Kitsap County, Western Washington state.
+Lieutenant Charles Wilkes named the island after Commodore William Bainbridge (a 1812 war hero).
+Surrounded by saltwater, this city is full of vibrant culture and famous for its natural beauty and rustic character.

 What is the weather like on Bainbridge Island?

-Bainbridge Island experiences mild and marine-like weather similar to San Francisco.
+Bainbridge Island experiences mild, marine-like weather similar to San Francisco’s.

 Fun Things to do on Bainbridge Island during the fall